evelynroselangs/VoiceScorer/README.md

 VoiceScorer is a python program designed to be used for indoor cricket centres to transform audio input into scoring input.

 ## Use
 Download latest release and open the EXE, running that will run the script in a new terminal window.
-This runs in the background.

 Requires an internet connection (Google Voice to Text).